kinnala/scikit-fem/README.md

 ### Unreleased

+- Changed: `DiscreteField` is now a subclass of `ndarray` instead of `NamedTuple`
 - Changed: `Mesh.draw` now uses `matplotlib` by default, call `Mesh.draw("vedo")` to use `vedo`
 - Changed: `skfem.visuals.matplotlib` uses now `jet` as the default colormap
 - Added: `Mesh.plot`, a wrapper to `skfem.visuals.*.plot`
 - Added: `Basis.plot`, a wrapper to `skfem.visuals.*.plot`
+- Added: `Basis.refinterp` now supports vectorial fields
 - Fixed: Improvements to backwards compatibility in `asm`/`assemble` kwargs

 ### [5.2.0] - 2021-12-27